SmartPracticeschool/SBSPS-Challenge-1368-Regional-Power-Generation-Predictor/README.md

-The code for the Web Application is present on google drive as we faced issues while uploading it on git drive link: https://drive.google.com/drive/folders/1UoRhrDO8Zz8BaoCYBqOzVz6GGCAL6299?usp=sharing also we have uploaded the zip file containing all the code regarding our web app .
+The code for the Web Application is present on google drive as we faced issues while uploading it on git; drive link: https://drive.google.com/drive/folders/1UoRhrDO8Zz8BaoCYBqOzVz6GGCAL6299?usp=sharing also we have uploaded the zip file containing all the code regarding our web app .